Rebirth-Project/ufo-event-bus/README.md

 Right now the next big things for the bus will be:

 * event runtime filters (block at runtime the delivery of an event using a filter)
-* block even inheritance if events are not application's defined classes and extend or implement Java or Android internal classes/interfaces
+* block event inheritance if events are not application's defined classes and extend or implement Java or Android internal classes/interfaces
 * rework the exception system if necessary or asked
+* maybe make a specifi sub implementation for libgdx and gwt refelction problems

 ## Contributors
 Interested people and contributors can just use the standard GitHub tools to interact with the project.